jdavisclark/JsFormat/README.md

 The default key binding is "ctrl+alt+f"

+## Key Binding Conflicts

+Unfortunately there are other plugins that use "ctrl + alt + f", this is a hard problem to solve.
+If JsFormat works OK via the command palette but does nothing when you use the "ctrl + alt + f" shortcut, please change the shortcut in the appropriate *.sublime-keymap file, re-test, and let me know how it went (just submit a bug report).
+[This is the current bug report we are using to discuss this issue](https://github.com/jdc0589/JsFormat/issues/7)

 ## Command Palette

 Open the command palette via "ctrl + shift + p", Jsformat appears as "Format: Javascript"